Why Do My Site Rankings Drop?

 - regularly create new, unique, quality content that is interesting to your visitors and has low bounce rate in Google Analytics

 - constantly invest in advertising (not only in link building)

 - constantly acquire new links or receive them in a natural way

 We believe that it looks unnatural to Google when a website with very low traffic or no traffic at all starts to get many backlinks.
 How is it possible that people start to link to a website if they don’t even visit it?
 It’s not possible.
 That’s why we believe that it looks suspicious to Google that a website with low traffic gets quite many backlinks.
 That’s why Google may disregard those links.

 So for you to achieve high rankings on Google in a safer way and have higher Google Trust Rank, we recommend you buy some kind of advertising in addition to your link building campaign so that your website traffic grows along with the number of backlinks, pointing to your website.
 Keep acquiring new links, update content on your website and your rankings will go back with time.

 - Google temporary moves new websites to the top positions to see how they perform and analyze users’ behavoir (to see whether they like your website or not).
 This is how your new site may get in the Top for 2-3 weeks and then lose its rankings (go to where it was before).

 - Google messes up rankings for some percentage of websites each time they release new update (each year, Google changes its search algorithm around 500–600 times).

-- Some websites remove backlinks, pointing to your website with time and you lose rankings due to the decrease of the total PR weight.
+- Some websites remove backlinks, pointing to your website with time and you lose rankings due to the decrease of the total DA weight.